Aging brain

+Aging of the brain is a process of transformation of the brain in older age, including changes all individuals experience and those of illness (including unrecognised illness).
+Usually this refers to humans.

+Since life extension is only pertinent if accompanied by health span extension, and, more importantly, by preserving brain health and cognition, finding rejuvenating approaches that act simultaneously in peripheral tissues and in brain function is a key strategy for development of rejuvenating technology.

-Aging is a major risk factor for most common neurodegenerative diseases, including mild cognitive impairment, dementias including Alzheimer's disease, cerebrovascular disease, Parkinson's disease, and Lou Gehrig's disease.
+Aging is a major risk factor for most common neurodegenerative diseases, including mild cognitive impairment, dementias including Alzheimer's disease, cerebrovascular disease, Parkinson's disease, and Amyotrophic Lateral Sclerosis.
 While much research has focused on diseases of aging, there are few informative studies on the molecular biology of the aging brain (usually spelled ageing brain in British English) in the absence of neurodegenerative disease or the neuropsychological profile of healthy older adults.
 However, research suggests that the aging process is associated with several structural, chemical, and functional changes in the brain as well as a host of neurocognitive changes.
 Recent reports in model organisms suggest that as organisms age, there are distinct changes in the expression of genes at the single neuron level.
-This page is an overview of the changes associated with brain aging, including healthy aging.
+This page is an overview of the changes associated with human brain aging, including aging without concomitant diseases.

 Structural changes

 Aging entails many physical, biological, chemical, and psychological changes and the brain is no exception to this phenomenon.
 These various changes have attempted to be mapped by conceptual models like the Scaffolding Theory of Aging and Cognition (STAC) in 2009.
 The STAC model looks at factors like neural changes to the white matter, dopamine depletion, shrinkage, and cortical thinning.
 CT scans have found that the cerebral ventricles expand as a function of age.
 More recent MRI studies have reported age-related regional decreases in cerebral volume.
 Regional volume reduction is not uniform; some brain regions shrink at a rate of up to 1% per year, whereas others remain relatively stable until the end of the life-span.
 The brain is very complex, and is composed of many different areas and types of tissue, or matter.
 The different functions of different tissues in the brain may be more or less susceptible to age-induced changes.
 The brain matter can be broadly classified as either grey matter, or white matter.
-Grey matter consists of cell bodies in the cortex and subcortical nuclei, whereas white matter consists of tightly packed myelinated axons connecting the neurons of the cerebral cortex to each other and with the periphery.
+Grey matter consists of cell bodies in the cortex and subcortical nuclei.
+White matter consists of tightly packed myelinated axons connecting the neurons to each other and with the periphery.